thedemons/imgui-autoit/README.md

 - When i finally put the code to work, suprisingly, i got it runs at max fps, you can create thousands of items and it's still fine.
 - So I decided to convert the whole ImGui library to AutoIt, convert function by function.

-### Feature
+### Features
-- This UDF has more than +260 functions converted from ImGui (compiled dll).
+- Has more than +260 functions converted from ImGui (compiled dll).
-- Most of the rest that haven't been converted are because of AutoIt's limitation.
+- Has 90% of the capability of what you can do in C++.
+- Usable ImGuiIO and ImGuiStyle as a struct.

 ### Preview